BIN Lookup.

 Payment routing.

-Route US-issued cards to your US acquirer and EEA-issued to your EU PSP.
-Save 30 to 80bps per transaction on interchange.
+Route US-issued cards to your US acquirer, EEA-issued to your EU PSP.
+Save 30-80bps per transaction on interchange.

 Fraud triage.

 Flag issuer-country versus shipping-country mismatch.
 Detect test BINs.
-Surface impossible issuer combinations during checkout.
+Surface impossible issuer combos at checkout.

 Surcharge and policy rules.

 Identify debit versus credit, corporate versus consumer, prepaid flags.
-Drive your pricing and acceptance rules without asking the customer.
+Drive your acceptance rules without asking the customer.

 Honest framing